mcursch/demo-repo/README.md

 # Git commands and their meaning
 ## Git Add
-Git add adds a file to the tracking of git. if a file is not added, it will not be staged for a commit
+Git add adds a file to the tracking of git. if a file is not added, it will not be staged for a commit git add takes modified file in working directory and places modified version in staging area

+Git add is a multipurpose command: it tracks new files, stages files, and marks merge-conflicted files as resolved.

+Can also be thought of as "add this content to the next commit" instead of "add files to project" because you use git add on files that have already been git added

+## Git commit

 ## Git Push
 Pushes your changes to remote repository